 In addition to documentation for the above, it’s wise to find out how long the contractor has been in business.
 Years on the job equal experience in the field.
 You want someone who knows what they are doing.

-It is not unheard of to ask for customer references too.
+It is not out of line to ask for customer references.
 There is no better guarantee than that of someone who has worked with this company and received what they paid for.
 By the way, people definitely aren’t shy to say what they think online!
 Researching the company on your own can provide a wealth of customer information as well.

 There is no reason why you shouldn’t inquire whether or not the company background checks employees.
 They provide a wealth of information as to someone’s past.